YuxinZhaozyx/easycore/README.md

 # easycore

-A collection of tools to support research and development.
+easycore is a collection of tools to support research and development.